-Let’s Move Quad Cities celebrates the spirit and determination Quad City area residents take to promote movement and fitness.
-We welcome guest blogger, Bill Michaels, veteran radio personality best known for the “Dwyer and Michaels” show on 97X.
+LMQC welcomes guest blogger, Bill Michaels, veteran radio personality best known for the “Dwyer and Michaels” show on 97X.
 In addition to his popular radio presence, Bill and his family are avid water skiers with the QC’s Backwater Gamblers Water Ski Show Team, as well as advocates for education regarding scoliosis, a spinal condition that has affected his family.
 We asked Bill to not only talk about his family’s love for skiing, but their passion to support and educate others about scoliosis.
+2019 has also been a particularly trying year with a late-season start after flooding on the Rock River.

 Waterskiing is Why We Move